KINS PROGRAM OBJECTIVE

 To summarize, if we want our players to fully master the art of dribbling, the following conditions must exist:

-b) b) we must provide ample opportunities for dribbling in practices and games
+b) We must provide ample opportunities for dribbling in practices and games

 Dribble out of trouble